jassmith/jassmith.github.com/_posts/2016-01-13-creating-custom-layouts-with-xamarinforms.md

 }
 {% endhighlight %}

 This method will automatically be called whenever the layout needs to be recomputed.
-If your layout consists of hardcoded or fixed size elements, hard code their sizes into this algorithm instead of measuring. `GetSizeRequest` calls are some of the most expensive calls that can be made, and are not predictable in their runtime as the subtree may be arbitrarly complex.
+If your layout consists of hardcoded or fixed size elements, hard code their sizes into this algorithm instead of measuring. `GetSizeRequest` calls are some of the most expensive calls that can be made, and are not predictable in their runtime as the subtree may be arbitrary complex.
 Fixing their size is a great way to get a performance boost if dynamic sizing is not required.

 ### OnSizeRequest ###